HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 ### Namespaces

-TDS Classic will automatically create namespaces based on where a template is within Sitecore.
-For example if the TDS Classic project is setup as below where T2 is a template:
+Sitecore TDS will automatically create namespaces based on where a template is within Sitecore.
+For example if the Sitecore TDS project is setup as below where T2 is a template:

 ![](/Images/Tds/chapter6-codegenname.png)

-If the Namespace setting on the Code Generation tab has the value "MyNamespace" TDS Classic will generate the following Namespace:
+If the Namespace setting on the Code Generation tab has the value "MyNamespace" Sitecore TDS will generate the following Namespace:

 	namespace TdsDemo.MyNamespace.sitecore.templates.TDS.Set2
 	{